microsoft/cookiecutter-python-flask-clean-architecture/docs/maintenance_window_database_migration_strategy.md

 ### Pipeline based migration
 This is a more advanced way to apply migrations during a maintenance window.
-The idea is to use a pipeline to apply the migration.
-The pipeline below is an example of an azure app service deployment where a maintenance window is used to apply the migration.
+The pipeline below is an azure devops pipeline and an example of an azure app service deployment where a maintenance window is used to apply the migration.

 The pipeline is defined as follows:
 ```bash